-Dinner can also be enjoyed on the street just look around for a stall with lots of customers (than you know it is good) In the area around the old market, pubstreet and the night market are lots of good restaurants to be found.
+Dinner can also be enjoyed on the street.
+Just look around for a stall with lots of customers (then you know it is good).
+Around the Old Market, Pub Street and the Night Markets, there are lots of good restaurants.